 The ‘docker run’ command has a lot of options but not all the options are used frequently so we have only discussed the most frequently used options.
 You can read official documentation to know all the options or use the ‘–help’ option to get all available options.

 This is a guide to Docker run Command.
-Here we discuss How run Command Works in Docker along with multiple Examples with its explanation.
+Here we discuss How to run Command Works in Docker along with multiple Examples with their explanation.
 You may also have a look at the following articles to learn more –